 Directing is really about storytelling.
 Directing means, to me anyway, that you have a concept or a feel for a play.
-Something speaks to “you” about Hamlet
+Something about it speaks to you.
+Take Hamlet

 , for instance.
-Also, directing teaches you how to deal with people.
-Directing is a very high-stress job.
-The producer comes in the first day and has no hope this thing is ever going to pull together and you have to get it together piece-by-piece.
+Directing also teaches you how to deal with people; it's a very high-stress job.
+The producer comes in the first day and has no hope that this thing is ever going to pull together and you have to get it together, piece-by-piece.
 You have to work with the music and the lighting designer and the set designer.
 You have to make sure everything comes together.
-It teaches you leadership.
-Directing isn't about driving people."
+It teaches you leadership."